Ivan Franko National Academic Drama Theater: Repertoire and structure

 Every theater has a play that serves as its business card.
 At the Franco Theater, these are Ivan Kotlyarevsky's "Aeneid", Ivan Franko's "Stolen Happiness", and Friedrich Dürrenmatt's "Visit to the Old Lady".
 Without them, it is difficult to imagine the modern repertoire of the institution.
 In general, one of the main tasks of the Franko theater is to work with the works of classics: Taras Shevchenko ("Gaydamaki"), Ivan Kotlyarevsky ("Natalka-Poltavka", "Moskal-charivnik"), Lesya Ukrainka ("Stone Master", "Forest Song") and others.
 However, it was from his stage that Ukrainian viewers were introduced to World Classics: "King Lear", "A Lot of Noise in Vain" and "Macbeth" by William Shakespeare, "Boris Godunov" by Alexander Pushkin, "The Philistine nobleman" by Molière, "Oedipus Tsar" by Sophocles, "Uncle Vanya" and "The Cherry Orchard" by Anton Chekhov.

 The performances of recent years are as follows: "Kaidash’s family" by I.Nechoyu-Levytsky, "On Sunday morning the potion was digging", "Earth" by O.Kobilyanska and "Crossroads" by I.Franko, "Idiot" by F. Dostoevsky, "Coriolan", "The Taming of the Stomach" and "Richard III" by William Shakespeare, "Frederick or the Boulevard of Crimes" by E. Shmitt, "Greek Zorba" by N. Kazandzakis, Beaumarchais "The Marriage of Figaro", "The Anthem of Democratic Youth" S. Zadana, A. Chekhov's "Seagull", "Morituri te salutant" based on Stefanik's novels, Peter Kwilter's "The incomparable", and Gregory Horin's "Kean IV ".

 Currently, the repertoire of the Franko theater includes about 40 performances.

 The creative team of the theater also includes a ballet company, choir and orchestra.

+Among the theatre directors who have staged productions at the Ivan Franko National Academic Drama Theater are Hnat Jura, Borys Balaban, Valery Vasylyev, Maryan Krushelnytsky, Charlotte Varshaver, Volodymyr Ohloblin, Danchenko, Andriy Zholdak, Dmytro Bohomazov, Dmytro Cherepiuk, Yuriy Odynoky, Petro Ilchenko, Stanislav Moiseyev, David Petrosyan, Ivan Uryvsky, Taras Zhyrko, Roman Markholia, Valentín Kozmenko-Delinde, Diana Stein, Andriy Mai, Kateryna Stepankova, Serhiy Masloboishykov, Avtandil Varsemashvili, Tetyana Arkushenko, Jokubas Brazis, Brzhetyslav Rykhlik, and Thomas Mettler.

-The theater troupe is considered to be the best in Ukraine, the actors of the theater are such artists as Vasily Basha, Bohdan Benyuk, Alexey Bogdanovich, Anatoly Gnatyuk, Irina Doroshenko, Alexander Zadneprovsky, Vladimir Kolyada, Polina Lazova, Vasily Mazur, Peter Panchuk, Alexey Petukhov, Dmitry Rybalevsky, Lyudmila Smorodina, Ostap Stupka, Natalia Sumskaya, Anatoly Khostikoev, Galina Yablonskaya.
+The theater troupe is considered to be the best in Ukraine, the actors of the theater are such artists as Vasily Basha, Bohdan Benyuk, Alexey Bogdanovich, Anatoly Gnatyuk, Iryna Doroshenko, Alexander Zadneprovsky, Vladimir Kolyada, Polina Lazova, Vasily Mazur, Peter Panchuk, Alexey Petukhov, Dmitry Rybalevsky, Lyudmila Smorodina, Ostap Stupka, Natalia Sumskaya, Anatoly Khostikoev, Galina Yablonskaya.